 Haskell Kernels and Scheme

-The yield macro below is inspired by list comprehensions in Haskell wherein every element of one list is applied to every element of n number of lists if an optional predicate is satisfied.
+The for macro below is inspired by list comprehensions in Haskell wherein every element of one list is applied to every element of n number of lists if an optional predicate is satisfied.
 Within the Haskell kernel, a list comprehension is revealed to be syntactic sugar over a monadic instance.
 The monad, in this case, is nondeterminism, where all possible data combinations are expressed as a list.

 ;; === macro ===

-(define-syntax yield
+(define-syntax for

 ;; base case